khoaHyh/quiz-game/README.md

 1. add strin  trimming and cleanup to help ensure that correct answers with whitespace, capitalizaiton, etc are not considered incorrect.
 2. Add an option (a new flag) to shuffle the quiz order each time it is run

+## Goals

+* learn a little bit about flags, csv, os, and time pkg
+* channels and go routines
+* handling errors gracefully